jjasferreira/hangman-socket-cpp/README.md

 When testing our **Game Server** executable with the provided scripts hosted in `tejo.tecnico.ulisboa.pt:59000`, we often encountered some communication errors when analyzing the HTML.
 However, after some modifications, this problem seems to have subsided, although we cannot be sure it is gone entirely.
 This might have been happening because the reply to a request never made it to the **Player** and therefore was not processed by it, or their next request is stuck in the socket.

 Either way, we believe this quirk was not due to any mistake on our part, seeing as we ensure on our side that the server reply is sent.
 In any client/server application, the onus falls on the client to ensure that the server reply did not get lost, by resending the request if it is lost.
-This logic cannot be implemented, of course, server-side, because the server has no way of knowing whether the packet was lost or not if the player doesn't resend the request.
+This logic cannot be implemented, of course, server-side, because the server has no way of knowing whether the packet was lost or not if the client doesn't resend the request.

 ---